ItotiaHarrison/Bot-Battlr/README.md

 ## Core Deliverables

-- As a user, I should be able to see profiles of all bots rendered in `BotCollection`.
+As a user, I should be able to:

+- See profiles of all bots rendered in `BotCollection`.
-- As a user, I should be able to add an individual bot to my army by clicking on it.
+- Add an individual bot to my army by clicking on it.
 The selected bot should render in the `YourBotArmy` component.
 The bot can be enlisted only **once**.
 The bot **does not** disappear from the `BotCollection`.
-- As a user, I should be able to release a bot from my army by clicking on it.
+- Release a bot from my army by clicking on it.
 The bot disappears from the `YourBotArmy` component.
-- As a user, I should be able to discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the `YourBotArmy` on the frontend.
+- Discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the `YourBotArmy` on the frontend.

 ## Advanced Deliverables

-If you have finished the Core Deliverables, **stage a commit at this point!**
+These deliverables are not required to pass the code challenge, but if you have the extra time, or even after the code challenge, they are a great way to stretch your skills.

+> Note: If you are going to attempt these advanced deliverables, please be sure to have a working commit with all the Core Deliverables first!

-- As a user, I should be able to choose if I want to enlist a bot into my army or just see thier data.
+As a user, I should be able to:

+- Choose if I want to enlist a bot into my army or just see thier data.
 Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotsCollection`.
 BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.
 Your app could look like the following:

 ![alt text][full_demo]

 [full_demo]: ./public/full_demo.gif "Full demo"

-- As a user, I can sort bots by their health, damage or armor.
+- Sort bots by their health, damage or armor.
 For this, create a new component, `SortBar`.
-- As a user, when I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`.
+- When I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`.
-- As a user, I can filter bots by their class.
+- Filter bots by their class.
 We can select a few filters at the same time.
-- As a user, I can sort bots by their health, damage or armor.
+- Sort bots by their health, damage or armor.
 For this, create a new component, `SortBar`.
-- As a user, I can only enlist **one** bot from each `bot_class`.
+- Only enlist **one** bot from each `bot_class`.
 The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`.

 ## Rubric